Classic Vanilla Cake

 Remove from oven and allow to sit for 5 mins, then transfer to cooling racks until cakes reach room temp.

-Place cake in a tin or on plate, then refrigerate for at least half an hour before icing.
-If you’re not adding icing until the next day or the day after, you can leave it in the fridge until you do.
-You can also freeze the cake for up to 2 months before icing if you’re wanting to prep way ahead of time.
+Place cake in a tin or on a plate, then refrigerate for at least half an hour before frosting.
+Note, if you don’t plan to frost until the next day, you can leave it in the fridge until you do.
+You can also freeze the cake for up to 2 months before and/or after frosting if you’re wanting to prep way ahead of time.
 Once done, this cake can stay in the fridge for up to 5 days or frozen for 2 months.

 Once cake is cooled, cut and shape (optional).
-I prefer to do this, because it makes for a “cleaner” looking cake, but it’s not at all necessary.
+I prefer to do this, because it makes for a “cleaner” looking cake, but it’s not entirely necessary.

-Layer and top with your favourite icing, then slice and serve!
+Layer and top with your favourite frosting, then slice and serve!
 I went in with a vanilla buttercream which you can find in my previous blog post.

-Note, I prefer to use a cake spatula for icing, but if you don’t have one, a regular spatula and/or butter knife will work fine.
-That’s what I used here (as you can see).
+Note, I prefer to use a cake spatula for frosting, but if you don’t have one, a regular spatula and/or butter knife will work fine.

-This cake pairs really well with black coffee, because, let’s be honest, this cake has enough cream in it already.
-On the other hand, don’t be afraid to use the rest of your half and half (without the lemon) to add into your coffee (or tea) if black coffee just isn’t your thing.
+Btw, this cake pairs really well with black coffee, because, let’s be honest, this cake has enough cream in it already.
+On the other hand, don’t be afraid to use the rest of your cream (without the lemon) to add into your coffee (or tea) if black coffee just isn’t your thing.

-What kind of icing would you top this cake with, and how do you take your coffee (or tea)?
+What kind of frosting would you top this cake with, and how do you take your coffee (or tea)?
 Let me know in the comments below or on IG @haveyour.c.a.k.e

 Hope you all enjoy!